-Figure 6: Net Investment Portfolio In billions of U.S. dollars
+Figure 6: Net Investment Portfolio

 Liquid Asset Portfolio

 IDA's liquid asset portfolio will undergo a realignment during the three years of IDA18, as market debt will be introduced gradually when needed.
 The majority of IDA's liquid assets will continue to be funded by equity over this period.
 In addition, IDA's liquid asset portfolio has transitioned from a tranche structure to a sub-portfolio structure as follows: